As part of Moms Demand Action for Gun Sense in America, Kristen Bauer ’84 preaches a relatable mantra: “We always say flexibility is key.”

 Scott, who is currently exploring master’s programs with an eye toward a counseling career, also walked away with a new perspective on her daily life.

 “I brushed up on all my skills, communicating over the phone and still picking up cues without seeing their faces,” she said.
 “We all get into the habit of rushing.
-It reminded me to slow down and be in the moment.”Tags: internships, political science, student internships, virtual learning, Vita No. 10
+It reminded me to slow down and be in the moment.”Tags: criminal justice, criminology, internships, political science, student internships, virtual learning, Vita No. 10